When we stop food waste, we take a big step toward ending hunger.

 What is Feeding America doing about food waste?

-Food rescue, or food recovery, is the practice of collecting high-quality food that would otherwise go to waste and distributing it to people facing hunger.
-We work with manufacturers, retailers, and farmers to reduce food waste and get rescued food to people in need.
+Food rescue, or food recovery, is collecting high-quality food that would otherwise go to waste and distributing it to people facing hunger.
+We work with manufacturers, retailers, and farmers to reduce food waste and provide rescued food to our neighbors.
 Those industries contribute 66 billion pounds of food waste every year.

 We identify food at risk of going to waste, offer rescued food to food banks, safely ship food over long distances and keep food fresh longer once it reaches a food bank.